HoGentTIN/linux-training-hogent/modules/dns/030_dns_theory.md

 Windows users are probably familiar with the `nslookup` command and will be happy to know that it is also available on Linux systems.

-Below are two examples of a forward lookup.
-In the first example, the default DNS server (mentioned in `/etc/resolv.conf`) is used, and in the second example, the Google public DNS server is queried.
+In the first example below, the default DNS server (mentioned in `/etc/resolv.conf` or by `resolvectl dns`) is queried.

 ```console
 student@linux:~$ nslookup linux-training.be